 Plant Beds and Main Building

-On entry at the Swan Walk Gate, you will see the Garden of Medicinal Plants on your right where apothecaries grew plants in the 17th and 18th centuries.
-It is a fascinating part of the garden with beds displaying plants that would have been used by herbalists, healers, shaman and witch doctors.
-The Dioscorides Bed shows plants listed by Greek pharmacologists while the Officinalis Bed displays plants used by early pharmacies.
-As you wander around this glorious garden, it will occur to you just how important plants are in our daily lives.
-Medicine, perfume, beauty and food products all benefit from plant ingredients or extracts.
+On entry at the Swan Walk Gate, you will see the Garden of Medicinal Plants on your right, where apothecaries grew plants in the 17th and 18th centuries.
+It is a fascinating part of the garden with beds displaying plants that would have been used by herbalists, healers, shamans and witch doctors.
+The Dioscorides Bed shows plants listed by Greek pharmacologists, while the Officinalis Bed displays plants used by early pharmacies.
+As you wander around this glorious garden, it will show you just how important plants are in our daily lives.
+Medicine, perfume, beauty and food products benefit from plant ingredients or extracts.

-Behind the Garden of Medicinal Plants is the Tropical Corridor and Glasshouses.
-Unfortunately, these were closed on our visit, although the doors were open so you could poke your head in and have a look inside.
+Behind the Garden of Medicinal Plants are the Tropical Corridor and Glasshouses.
+Unfortunately, these were closed on our visit, although the doors were open so you could poke your head in and look inside.
 The glasshouses contain around 1200 plants, some of which are very rare.
 You will find more glasshouses as you explore the garden.
 The fernery was fabulous!

-On the left, as you enter at Swan Walk, are the Systematic Order Beds with 800 plants laid according to their families.
-Angiosperms (flower plants) are in two groups – Dicotyledons (two seed leaves at germination), and opposite across the path and woodland area is Monocotyledons (single leaf at germination).
+On the left, as you enter Swan Walk, are the Systematic Order Beds with 800 plants laid according to their families.
+Angiosperms (flower plants) are in two groups – Dicotyledons (two seed leaves at germination) and opposite across the path and woodland area are Monocotyledons (single leaf at germination).

 Look out for the Sir Hans Sloane Statue (straight ahead as you enter via Swan Walk Gate), who was an early benefactor of the Chelsea Physic Garden.
 The sculpture is by Michael Rysbrach.